For more information on the Oratorical program visit

 4. The American Legion, Department of Texas, Oratorical Program Finals, will be held Monday, February 20, 2017 (February 27 ALTERNATE) at 9:00 A.M. at Earl Graham Post 159, 101 Waco St, Bryan, TX.
 A banquet for the Division winners will also be held at Post 159 at 6:30 P.M. on February 19, 2017.
 The state contest will be conducted using National rules.
-Department Headquarters will certify the winner to the National Americanism Commission not later than March 10, 2014.
-The 2015 National Finals is April 10-12 in Indianapolis, at the Wyndham Indianapolis West Hotel, 2544 Executive Dr. Indianapolis, IN 46241.
-Quarterfinal and semifinal contests are scheduled for Saturday, April 11, with the finals scheduled for Sunday, April 12.
+Department Headquarters will certify the winner to the National Americanism Commission not later than March 11, 2017.
+The 2017 National Finals is April 22-23 in Indianapolis, at the Wyndham Indianapolis West Hotel, 2544 Executive Dr. Indianapolis, IN 46241.
+Quarterfinal and semifinal contests are scheduled for Saturday, April 22, with the finals scheduled for Sunday, April 23.

 SUPERVISION OF CONTEST:

 The Oratorical Chairman in charge of each Contest shall have full control and supervision of each Contest and his/her decisions shall be final.
 The Department Oratorical Chair will direct the Department Contest.
 Official judging cards, tabulation forms, and timekeeper forms can be found in the Post Oratorical Chairman’s Guide.
 Extra forms can be furnished upon request.